Chronic obstructive pulmonary disease (COPD) is a disease that causes breathing difficulties.

 Other symptoms of COPD include:

 COPD develops slowly.
-You may not notice any bothersome symptoms until the disease has progressed past the early stages.
+You may not notice bothersome symptoms until the disease has progressed past the early stages.

 Many people with COPD receive an advanced-stage diagnosis because they seek medical attention late.